tjbencomo/ngs-pipeline/README.md

 this can be the entire genome or a whitelist file that excludes problematic regions.
 A WGS calling region file is available in the GATK Resource Bundle (it will need to be converted from interval_list format to BED format).

+**NOTE** If you have WES and WGS samples to analyze, create two separate instances of the workflow and run the samples separately.

 ## Software
 Snakemake is required to run the pipeline.
 It is recommended users have Singularity installed to take advantage of preconfigured Docker containers for full reproducibility.
 If you